kimdoh/id_proto/week1/identityfile.md

 The command fired earlier `chmod 400 proto_class.pem` sets no access for the world, no access for members of the user's group, and Read access for the current user.
 This is now a highly secure file that only the current user can read.

+Let's now take this file and [connect directly to our server](serveraccess.md).